yasminhilliam/sinus_ETI/README.md

 # Cystic fibrosis pathogens persist in the upper respiratory tract following initiation of elexacaftor/tezacaftor/ivacaftor therapy

 This repository contains code and subset data files generated and used in analysis in the publication of this manuscript.
-Please contact Jennifer Bomberger (corresponding author; jbom@dartmouth.edu) for other data availability.
+Please contact Jennifer Bomberger (corresponding author; jbomb@dartmouth.edu) for other data availability.

 ### File list:
 20240208_HILLIAM_data_analysis.nb.html: Bash and R code used in the preparation of this manuscript.<br>